gurkanctn/ChargePro/README.md

 | [Try it here](https://gurkanctn.github.io/ChargePro/src) | https://gurkanctn.github.io/ChargePro/src

-Several charging service providers allow you to view their service history.
-Charge Pro allows seeing logs of your charges at one convenient place.
+Several charging service providers allow you to view "only their" service history.
+Charge Pro allows seeing logs of ALL your charges at one convenient place, whether at home, or at paid charge stations.

 Here's the draft interface: